What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 This species prefers coniferous and deciduous forests.

-The body of the fungus is white or gray-white in color, sometimes covered with small needles.
+The body of the mushroom is white or gray-white in color, sometimes covered with small needles.
 It can reach a height of 10 cm.
-The inner pulp is initially white, but begins to darken over time.
+The inner flesh is initially white, but over time it begins to darken.
 It has a pronounced pleasant aroma.
-If the pulp of the fungus has already darkened, then you should not eat it.
+If the flesh of the mushroom has already darkened, then you should not eat it.

 Ryadovka

-It has a fleshy convex hat with a smooth surface.
-The inner pulp is denser with a pronounced smell.
-The leg is cylindrical in shape, expanding towards the bottom.
-In height, it reaches 8 cm.
-The color of the mushroom, depending on the species, can be purple, brown, gray-brown, ashy and sometimes purple.
+It has a fleshy convex cap with a smooth surface.
+The inner pulp is denser with a pronounced odor.
+The leg is cylindrical, widening towards the bottom.
+It reaches a height of 8 cm.
+Depending on the species, the color of the mushroom can be purple, brown, gray-brown, ashy and sometimes purple.

-You can recognize it by its cushion-shaped hat of brown or brown color.
+You can recognize it by its cushion-shaped cap of brown or brown color.
 The surface is slightly rough to the touch.
 The lower tubes have a yellow tint, which turns blue when pressed.
 The same thing happens with the pulp.
-The leg is cylindrical inhomogeneous in color: darker above, lighter below.
+The stem is cylindrical and has a heterogeneous color: darker on top, lighter below.

 Dubovik